baxatob/my_repka/README.md

   - download and install Python 2.7.9 from https://www.python.org/downloads/ using installer relevant to your OS
   - download and install the latest Selenium Webdriver package using command line: pip install selenium
-  - download and install requests* package using command line: pip install
+  - download and install requests* package using command line: pip install requests

                             * this package is required to use Crossbrowsertesting.com REST API